 Owing to historic sights in the city and its rustic charm along with an urban life, tourism in Madurai has flourished and the city is a must-see for anyone who wants to experience South- India.

-Explore the best journey planner for your visit to Madurai and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Madurai and create a flawless plan in few simple steps!